-The nitrogen fertilizer business relies on third-party providers of transportation services and equipment, which subjects it to risks and uncertainties beyond its control that may have a material adverse effect on our Energy segment's results of operations, financial condition and cash flows.
+The nitrogen fertilizer business relies on third-party providers of transportation services and equipment, which subjects it to risks and uncertainties beyond its control that may have a material adverse effect on our Energy segment's results of operations, financial condition and ability to make distributions.

-The nitrogen fertilizer business relies on railroad and trucking companies to ship finished products to its customers.
-The nitrogen fertilizer business also leases railcars from railcar owners in order to ship its finished products.
+The nitrogen fertilizer business relies on railroad and trucking companies to ship finished products to customers of the Coffeyville fertilizer facility.
+The nitrogen fertilizer business also lease railcars from railcar owners in order to ship its finished products.
+Additionally, although customers of the East Dubuque facility generally pick up products at the facility, the facility occasionally rely on barge, truck and railroad companies to ship products to customers.
 These transportation operations, equipment and services are subject to various hazards, including extreme weather conditions, work stoppages, delays, spills, derailments and other accidents and other operating hazards.
+For example, barge transport can be impacted by lock closures resulting from inclement weather or surface conditions, including fog, rain, snow, wind, ice, strong currents, floods, droughts and other unplanned natural phenomena, lock malfunction, tow conditions and other conditions.
+Further, the limited number of towing companies and of barges available for ammonia transport may also impact the availability of transportation for CVR's nitrogen fertilizer business' products.